Spike0471/pysproto/README.md

 ```

 # TODO
-decoder & interpreter of arrays
+decoder & interpreter of boolean
 decoder & interpreter of custom types